OWASP/www-policy/procedures/chapter_processes.md

    * Resolve and close ticket
    * Leader to update leader.md file in the chapter repository - leader name and leader owarp.org email address

-### SLA Response to all JIRA tickets requests is 144 working hours; pauses when ticket is set to "Waiting for Customer Response"
+### SLA Response to JIRA ticket request is 144 working hours; pauses when ticket is set to "Waiting for Customer Response"

 Issue: Membership policy does not address what happens to a complimentary membership if a leader steps down or the chapter is deemed inactive.
 OWASP.org email addresses deactivation did not follow a consistant policy when membership or leadership ended.
 This was and still is manual process.